Water temperature in Whyalla

 71.5°FAverage:

-As of now, in Whyalla, the water temperature is 65.1°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 2.5°F higher than the average recorded on this particular day in recent years.
+As of now, in Whyalla, the water temperature is 73.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 0.9°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 63.8°F on 2016, while the historical minimum was 60.9°F on 2015.
+Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 76.1°F on 2019, while the historical minimum was 72.8°F on 2017.

 Daily water temperature in Whyalla